emmawalshdev/kaytea_art/README.md

   - The business owner will be able to upload new content, edit and/or delete existing content.
   - Logged in users will be able to add comments.

-* A Pet commision contact service
+* A Pet commission contact service
   - The user can fill out the form and the admin will be in contact.

 #### Out of Scope